ovh/docs/pages/web/emails-pro/how_to_configure_ios/guide.en-gb.md

 ---
-title: Configuring an Email Pro account on iPhone and iPad
+title: 'Configuring an Email Pro account on iPhone and iPad'
 slug: iphone-configuration
-excerpt: Find out how to configure an Email Pro account on iPhone and iPad, via the Mail app
+excerpt: 'Find out how to configure an Email Pro account on iPhone and iPad, via the Mail app'
-section: Email client configuration
+section: 'Email client configuration'
-order: 3
+order: 6
 ---

 **Last updated 21st February 2018**